microsoft/VSExtensibility/docs/new-extensibility-model/extension-guides/debuggerVisualizers/debuggerVisualizers.md

 If you want to visualize a .NET type that is natively supported by Newtonsoft.Json, or you want to visualize your own type and you can make it serializable, the instructions above are sufficient to create a simple debugger visualizer.
 Read on if you want to support more complex types or to leverage more advanced features.

-## Using a custom visualizer object source
+## Use a custom visualizer object source

 If the type to be visualized cannot be automatically serialized by Newtonsoft.Json, you can create a custom *visualizer object source* to handle the serialization.